 - Infection prevention and control policy

 - Restrictive practice policy

 - Risk management Policy

 - Personal and Intimate care policy

 - Management of Nutrition and hydration policy

-- Peg Feeding guidelines
+- Peg Feeding guidelines Enteral Feeding Management Policy

 - Diabetes guidelines

+- Dysphagia policy

-1.2.
-Aim of this Policy
+1.2 Aim of this Policy

-The aim of this policy is to ensure KARE staff manage and administer and manage medication in a safe and responsible manner and in line with best practice.
+The aim of this policy is to ensure Kare staff manage and administer and manage medication in a safe and responsible manner and in line with best practice.

-1.3.
-Scope, Non Scope and Definitions
+1.3 Scope, Non-Scope, and Definitions

-This policy is applicable to all staff supporting adults and children who use KARE services 1.3.1. in their medication management including Community Employment (CE), Local Training Initiative (LTI) participants and volunteers.
+1.3.1 This policy is applicable to all staff supporting adults and children who use Kare services in their medication management including Community Employment (CE), Local Training Initiative (LTI) participants and volunteers.

-1.3.2.
-Non scope of this policy is host families, other than provision of awareness training as outlined in point 1.4.6.5

-- The definition of "Medication" as used in this policy is a licensed drug taken to cure or 1.3.3. reduce symptoms of an illness or medical condition.
+- 1.3.2 Non scope of this policy is host families, other than provision of awareness training as outlined in point 1.4.6.5 - 1.3.3 The definition of "Medication" as used in this policy is a licensed drug taken to cure or reduce symptoms of an illness or medical condition.
 Medications are generally divided into two groups: - Over-the-counter drug (OTC) medications, which are available in pharmacies and supermarkets without special restrictions or do not require a prescription.
 And - Prescription only medicines (POM), which must be prescribed by a physician.

-1.4.
-Policy Statements
+1.4 Policy Statements

-1.4.1 General Statements

-1.4.1.1 KARE recognises that nurses are required to follow An Bord Altranais Guidance for Nurses and Midwives on Medication Management and will support them in this.

-- 1.4.1.2 Staff will administer medication to people who use the services in a way that respects their dignity, right to confidentially and privacy - 1.4.1.3 The Line Manager or Nurse in the area may delegate duties related to the management of medication to a staff member who is trained in the Safe and Responsible medication management

-1.4.2 Supporting Individuals in the Management of their Medication

-- 1.4.2.1 KARE will support people who use KARE service to be as independent as possible in managing their medication.
-KARE recognises that some individuals may not be able to take complete control of his/her medications but will support them to take control of as many parts of their medication management as possible. e.g. it may be that the individual can collect their prescription and take it to the pharmacy of their choice. - 1.4.2.2 The Line Manager will ensure that each individual who requires support with medication management or to manage all or part of their medication has an Individual Medication Management Plan appropriate to their support needs. - 1.4.2.3 Line Managers of specific KARE services will ensure service specific requirements are met as follows:
+- 1.4.1 General Statements - 1.4.1.1 Kare recognises that nurses are required to follow An Bord Altranais Guidance for Nurses and Midwives on Medication Management and will support them in this. - 1.4.1.2 Staff will administer medication to people who use the services in a way that respects their dignity, right to confidentially and privacy - 1.4.1.3 The Line Manager or Nurse in the area may delegate duties related to the management of medication to a staff member who is trained in the Safe and Responsible medication management - 1.4.2 Supporting Individuals in the Management of their Medication - 1.4.2.1 Kare will support people who use Kare service to be as independent as possible in managing their medication.
+Kare recognises that some individuals may not be able to take complete control of his/her medications but will support them to take control of as many parts of their medication management as possible. e.g. it may be that the individual can collect their prescription and take it to the pharmacy of their choice. - 1.4.2.2 The Line Manager will ensure that each individual who requires support with medication management or to manage all or part of their medication has an Individual Medication Management Plan appropriate to their support needs. - 1.4.2.3 Line Managers of specific Kare services will ensure service specific requirements are met as follows: